rumineykova/git-lab/README.md

 * Step 1:  Install the [Git-It](https://github.com/jlord/git-it-electron) application
  * Install it form [here](https://github.com/jlord/git-it-electron/releases)
- * If you are struggling, read the install instructions [here](https://github.com/jlord/git-it-electron) Go to the git-it install page and download the app on your machine
+ * If you are struggling, read the install instructions [here](https://github.com/jlord/git-it-electron)
 * Step 2: Start the application
 * Step 3: Complete all challenges